xlrx/habpanel-map-widget/README.md

 Here you can see the zoom level is 12, the latitude is 48.8589, and the longitude is 2.3469.

-The other sections are for the 6 possible markers, each with these options:
+The other sections are for the 8 possible markers, each with these options:

 - **Enabled:** click to enable the marker
+- **Name:** the display name of the marker
 - **openHAB item:** choose an item holding the position of the marker - either a Location item or a String with the position in 'latitude,longitude' format
 - **Marker icon:** choose a Glyphicon to display: examples include *user*, *tag*, *star*.
 See the full list of available icons at https://getbootstrap.com/docs/3.3/components/
-- **Marker color:** the color of the marker

 ## Acknowledgements